 Frank was sold on the sport of skiing and proceeded to sign up most of Kent School to learn to ski with him and his brothers (he was the eldest of seven children), teaching them at Berthoud Pass.
 He chartered a bus for the trips up to Berthoud, which was soon referred to as the “Ski Bus.”
 Students from other schools soon joined the group.

 In the middle 30’s, George Cranmer, the farsighted Manager of Denver Parks and Improvements, asked Bob Balch and Frank Bulkley to evaluate the terrain of what is now Winter Park and they reported that it was ideal for a ski area.
 So began Cranmer's incredible & successful effort to fulfill his dream of creating a winter park for Denver.
 With his influence, funds were raised to clear slopes and install a T-Bar tow on the lower slopes.

 By the winter of 1939-40, Winter Park was fully operational.
-George Cranmer contracted Frank (on a handshake!) to run the WP Ski School and the WP Ski Shop.
-Soon after the area opened, Frank was bringing Denver children up via the Denver & Salt Lake Railroad to Winter Park to learn to ski.
+George Cranmer contracted Frank (on a handshake) to run the WP Ski School and the WP Ski Shop.
+Soon after the area opened, Frank was bringing his group of Denver children up via the Denver & Salt Lake Railroad to Winter Park to learn to ski.
 Though passengers stepped off the train covered with soot, the coal-powered steam engine was a very reliable form of transportation.
 The D&SL made Frank their Winter Sports Promotion Agent and by the time WWII began, there were around 350-400 members of Bulkley’s children's ski group riding the train on Saturdays and purchasing lift tickets to Winter Park.

 When WWII came along, Frank was assigned to what was to become the Tenth Mountain Division and taught skiing and rock climbing until sent to Officer’s Candidate School where he went on to Europe to become a company commander with the 42nd Infantry Division.
 He was seriously injured and taken out of action in March of 1945.